 The new Code of Audit Practice came into force on 1 April 2020, after being approved by Parliament.
 The new Code applies to audits of local bodies’ 2020-21 financial statements onwards: New Code of Audit Practice [PDF – 262 KB] We are now developing the detailed statutory Auditor Guidance Notes (AGNs) that will support the […]

 August 21, 2019

 Schedule 6 of the Act requires that the Code be reviewed, and revisions considered at least every five years.
-The current Code came into force on 1 April 2015, and the maximum five-year lifespan of the Code means it now needs to be reviewed and a new Code laid in Parliament in time for it to come in to force no later than 1 April 2020.
+The previous Code came into force on 1 April 2015, and the maximum five-year lifespan of the Code meant it needed to be reviewed and a new Code laid in Parliament in time for it to come in to force no later than 1 April 2020.

-In order to determine what changes might be appropriate, we are consulting on potential changes to the Code in two stages.
+In order to determine what changes might be appropriate, we consulted on potential changes to the Code in two stages.

 Stage 1 involved engagement with key stakeholders and public consultation on the issues that are considered to be relevant to the development of the Code.

-This stage of the consultation is now closed.
-We received a total of 41 responses to the consultation which included positive feedback on the two-stage approach to developing the Code that we have adopted.
-We have considered carefully the views of respondents in respect of the points drawn out from the Issues paper and this will inform the development of the draft Code.
-A summary of the responses received to the questions set out in the Issues paper can be found below.
-We are very grateful to those who took the time to participate in the consultation.
+We received a total of 41 responses to the consultation which included positive feedback on the two-stage approach to developing the Code that we adopted.
+We considered carefully the views of respondents in respect of the points drawn out from the issues paper and this informed the development of the draft Code.
+A summary of the responses received to the questions set out in the issues paper can be found below.

 Stage 2 involved consulting on the draft text of the new Code.
 To support stage 2, we published a consultation document, which highlighted the key changes to each chapter of the draft Code.
 The consultation document and a copy of the draft Code can be found below: